OSGConnect/connectbook/training/training/dhtc-training-events.md

 ## Overview

-We offer training and tutorials for domain scientists and resource providers of high throughput computing resources.
+We offer training and tutorials for domain scientists and resource providers of high throughput computing resources on a periodic basis.

 ## OSG Workshops on HTC